astrogif/astrogif/readme.md

 After cloning the project run `npm install` followed by `npm run dev`.
 A local server will be spun up on port 3000 for hot reloading the app as you develop.
 If you want to build the app then, depending on your OS, you can run the release script.
 These are `release-mac`, `release-win`, and `release-linux` (so, if you're on a mac, for example, you would run `npm run release-mac`).
 The packaged apps are built into a `release` folder.

+## Can you please package this for Windows?

+I've had issues getting the installer to correctly copy over the files needed to run the app when using it on Windows.
+Because Windows isn't my main OS I have little desire to keep on figuring out why it's borked.